Class Information and Admission Information

 - 45% percent of the class scored 1300 on the SAT or 28 on the ACT or higher.

-- And two members of the class completed over 10 AP and Post-AP Courses.
+- And four members of the class completed over 10 AP and Post-AP Courses.

 Points of Pride

-- They are multi-sport, accomplished athletes, nine of whom will continue their careers at the collegiate level in basketball, equestrian, and football.
-They have competed on ESPN, in All-American Bowls, and in Spain’s Costa Brava Soccer Tournament where they defeated England on the 4th of July.
+- They are multi-sport, accomplished athletes, five of whom will continue their careers at the collegiate level in baseball, football, and wrestling.
+They have won national championships in equestrian, competed on ESPN, clinched matches in Spain’s Costa Brava Soccer Cup, and played on the number one nationally ranked summer baseball team.

-- They are artists, students who have been movie extras, free-lance photographers, biological illustrators, dancers studying in intensives across the US, and singers who’ve performed in venues all over the globe including St. Peter’s Basilica in Rome, Auschwitz Concentration Camp, and even South Carolina’s Gubernatorial Inauguration.
+- They are artists – jewelry designers, commercial stars, commissioned visual artists, songwriters who have recorded and released alums, dancers who have studied at intensives across the US, and musicians who have performed in venues all over the globe including the Sydney Opera House, Auschwitz Concentration Camp, and even South Carolina’s Gubernatorial Inauguration.

-- They are explorers – One student has traveled to over 33 counties.
-Others have ventured to the great wall of China, surfed the Bondi Beach in Australia, climbed the Teton Mountains of Wyoming, dove the deep waters of Zanzibar, and lived in the homes of locals in Spain.
-Among them are Falconers, beekeepers, sailors, and students who have sought any and every opportunity to step outside their comfort zone.
+- They are adventurers – One student has traveled to over 19 counties and another has traveled to 48 states.
+Others have ventured to the Great Wall of China, volcano boarded in Nicaragua, climbed the Teton Mountains, washed elephants in Thailand, dogsledded at midnight in Iceland, and even one student was knighted in a castle in Avignon, France.
+Among them are windsurfers, beekeepers, motocross drivers, sailors, divers, duck mothers, and students who have sought any and every opportunity to step outside their comfort zone.